Travel Nurse Pay Breakdown | Expenses & Tax 2022

 I was originally drawn to the travel nursing field for the opportunity to travel the country while getting paid at the same time.
-I knew travel nurses were paid fairly well and had been bombarded with various emails advertising travel nursing pay scales as high as $40 an hour; I don’t know about you, but the combination of a high hourly rate and free housing was music to my ears.
+I knew travel nurses were paid fairly well and had been bombarded with various emails advertising travel nursing pay scales as high as $40 an hour.

 Fortunately, I had a wonderful travel experience but wish I took the time to really understand travel nursing pay scales, expenses and how to deal with taxes.
 Many of your recruiters don’t take the time to break these topics down for you so it is ultimately your responsibility to seek out the information and educate yourself.